MikroElektronika/mikrosdk_click_v2/clicks/magneticrotary5/README.md

 err_t magneticrotary5_read_voltage ( magneticrotary5_t *ctx, float *voltage );
 ```

-## Example Description

-> This example demonstrates the use of Magnetic Rotary 5 Click board by reading and displaying
-the magnet angular position as well as the AGC and multi turn counter values.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and resets the multi turn counter to zero.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */